0b01/rickyhan.com/_posts/2021-04-11-solving-projekt-using-sql.md

 )
 WHERE (iy-1) % nz == (iz-1) % ny; -- ROW_NUMBER() is 1-indexed
 ```
 This solution returns the minimal solution by "ZIP JOIN"ing two cyclic groups partitioned by y and z.
 First, they are matched pairwise 1-1, 2-2, 3-3 etc..
-Then the extra ones are wrapped around to the first element in the other list.
-This is achieved by using index % count of the other list thanks to the nature of quotient groups.
-Note the row_number() window function is 1-indexed.
+Then the extra ones from the longer list are wrapped around to the first elements in the shorter list.
+This can be achieved by index mod length thanks to quotient groups.
+Note the row_number() window function is 1-indexed so I have to subtract 1.